March 27 - April 15, 2021

 - We can arrange divergent airport transfers and extra hotel nights for an extra cost.

-- Gratuities – tipping is, of course, discretionary, however we suggest budgeting about $22–$25 per participant per day for March 29–April 14 with our four resident guides (about $375–$425 total per participant).
+- Gratuities – tipping is always discretionary.
+However, we suggest budgeting about $22 to $25 per participant per day for March 29 to April 13 with our four resident guides (about $352 to $400 total per participant).

 - Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, alcoholic and other beverages, items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation Form.